TarasMazepa/stax/README.md

 Stax is a tool that will help you a bit with day-to-day stax-like git workflow.

+Main purpose is to make it easier to creat smaller PRs.

 Currently, the tool is still in the early incubation period.

 ## What is stax-like git workflow?